FrancisCrickInstitute/network_invsync/README.md

 ```

-- A Pattern JSON Configuration file is loaded from *config.json* [1].
+- A JSON Configuration file is loaded from *config.json* [1].
 Expected format is:

 ```
 {